Start for free

 Comparing Pricing and Total Cost of Ownership

-The pricing structures for Odoo and Salesforce are fundamentally different and this is one of the most crucial decision factors for many businesses comparing Odoo vs. Salesforce.
+The pricing structures for Odoo and Salesforce are fundamentally different, and this is often one of the biggest decision factors.

 While Salesforce uses a tiered model where costs can quickly scale as you add essential features, Odoo offers a simpler, flat-fee pricing model with an all-in approach.
 Let’s take a closer look at both.